decodewithdeepak/markdown-notes/7th-sem/nsc/nsc-unit-4.md

 - **Denial of Service**: Overload KDC with requests
 - **Time Synchronization**: Clock skew causes failures

+### 8.5 What is a Honeypot?

+**Honeypots** are security systems designed to attract and detect cyber attackers.
+They look like real computers, servers, or networks, but are actually decoys set up to lure attackers away from valuable systems.
+When attackers interact with a honeypot, their actions are monitored and recorded, helping security teams study attack methods and improve defenses.

+**Key Points:**

+- Act as traps for hackers and malware
+- Do not contain real data or services
+- Help detect, analyze, and learn about threats
+- Can alert administrators to attacks early

+**Example:** A fake login page or server that looks real but is only there to catch attackers trying to break in.

 ---

 ## **9. Security Handshake Pitfalls**